 Hold a Family Meeting

 Hold a family meeting as soon as possible after receiving a diagnosis.
 Everyone in the immediate family should know what is happening and have an opportunity to participate in planning the care.
 Include your loved one, if possible.
-Discussing caregiving roles and responsibilities, reviewing ongoing problems and describing how members of the family are coping with the illness can help ease tensions and fears.
+Discussing caregiving roles and responsibilities, reviewing ongoing problems, and describing how members of the family are coping with the illness can help ease tensions and fears.
 If there are significant tensions between members of the family it may be helpful to have a trusted family friend or advisor there to guide the meeting.
-Use this meeting to start your written assessment of the situation (see Planning Care), which can then help you divvy up the caregiving tasks.
+Use this meeting to start your written assessment of the situation (see The Dementia Care Roadmap), which can then help you divvy up the caregiving tasks.
 After the initial meeting, schedule regular meetings or conference calls to update your assessment and make changes as needed.
-You may need several meetings to resolve some of the bigger financial, legal and medical issues.
+You may need several meetings to resolve some of the bigger financial, legal, and medical issues.

 Helping Children Understand Neurodegenerative Disease